Exclusive: Saudi suspends aid to Yemen after Houthi takeover - sources

 Sanaa's finances have deteriorated rapidly this year as attacks on oil pipelines by tribesmen and militants deprived the state of key revenue.
 The government's fight against al Qaeda militants and other rebels has also drained its budget.

-The West is concerned that Riyadh's approach of withholding aid to Yemen's fledgling government may backfire and push the country toward more instability.
+The West is concerned that Riyadh's approach of withholding aid to Yemen's fledgling government may backfire and push the country towards more instability.

 (Additional reporting by Martin Dokoupil in Dubai and Angus McDowall in Riyadh, Editing by William Maclean and Sonya Hepinstall)